lngng/moDSTogether/README.md

 ## Contact
 raposo.ryan@gmail.com for questions, comments, and inquiries of any kind, at any time.
 This includes owners of related resources and communities who would appreciate a mention or cooperation in some form.
+If you are aware of any communities outside of the typical who could find homes on mod teams, let me know.
+Artists, sound designers, etc. All of us were closer than we thought.

 Always looking for: things to learn, people to learn them from, and opportunities to be useful.